Duncan Ende: Racing career

 Ende began his career in 2005 in the Skip Barber Western Regional Series, finishing second in the standings.
-In 2006 he raced in both the Champ Car Atlantic series and the IMSA Lites, finishing thirty-sixth and second in the standings respectively.
-For 2008 he switched to the Rolex Sports Car Series, he raced there for many seasons, finishing seventh in the GS standings in 2009, he took one win and three podiums that year.
+In 2006, he raced in both the Champ Car Atlantic series and the IMSA Lites, finishing thirty-sixth and second in the standings respectively.
+For 2008, he switched to the Rolex Sports Car Series, he raced there for many seasons, finishing seventh in the GS standings in 2009, he took one win and three podiums that year.
 He switched to the Continental Tire Sports Car Challenge and American Le Mans Series for 2010, winning the 2010 Petit Le Mans, on his way to finishing thirteenth in the standings.
 He continued in the American Le Mans Series for 2011, racing there for up until 2013, with his best championship finish being second in the GTC standings in 2011.
 He switched to the Pirelli World Challenge for 2013, he took one podium before finishing seventh in the standings.
 He also raced there in 2015 and 2016.
-For 2014 he raced in the United SportsCar Championship LMPC class, taking three podiums on his way to finishing tenth in the LMPC standings.
+For 2014, he raced in the United SportsCar Championship LMPC class, taking three podiums on his way to finishing tenth in the LMPC standings.

-In February 2017 it was announced that he would race in the TCR International Series, driving a SEAT León TCR for his own Icarus Motorsports.
+In February 2017, it was announced that Ende would race in the TCR International Series, driving a SEAT León TCR for his own Icarus Motorsports.